thexhr/openbsd-timemachine/README.md

 The external disk is now ready to be used.

-## Recognize the disk upon Connection
+## Recognize the disk upon connection

 Now, we make sure that the disk is recognized by the system as soon as it's connected.
 This can be easily done with [hotplugd](https://man.openbsd.org/hotplugd).
 To identify the disk we look at the disklabel of each attached disk and run a script as soon as it's connected.